-Curling long bangs also helps them look prim and polished, especially if you want them to appear a bit smaller than they already are.
-This is a great way to to change up the look of a long bob with fringe.
-To give your bangs (and lob) some curl and extra volume, use the TREsemme Beauty-Full Volume Touchable Bounce Mousse before styling, to give your style a necessary pick up.
+Curling long bangs also helps them look prim and polished.
+This is a great way to change up the look of a long bob with fringe bangs.
+To give your bangs (and lob) some curl and extra volume, use the TRESemmé Beauty-Full Volume Touchable Bounce Mousse before styling, to give your style a necessary pick up.
 Then, take a one-inch curling iron and proceed to curl your bangs and lob.
 To give your bangs and lob a curly-wave effect, take a paddle brush and gently brush your curls out.
 Then, take some hairspray to set your style into place.
 Have long hair with fringe?
 Go ahead and do this style too.
 You’ll get long romantic curls.

 7. Center Part

 Parting your bangs in the center also gives them a sleek and sophisticated appearance.
 Looking awesome on longer and straighter lengths, achieving this style doesn’t take up too much of your time.
 To get this simple look, start by applying a dime-sized amount of the TRESemmé Tres Two Mega Firm Control Gel onto your clean bangs.
-Then, use a fine-tooth comb to brush both sides of your bangs off to the side, keeping the emphasis on the middle part.
-Finish with some hairspray for some extra hold.
+Then, use a fine-tooth comb to brush both sides of your bangs off to the side.
+Keep the emphasis on the middle part.

 8. Experiment with Color

-Playing around with some color is another way to show off your longer bangs, especially if you want a look that really turns heads.
+Playing around with some color is another way to show off longer bangs.
 For a dramatic color look, try highlighting your bangs with bold color, or experiment with color-blocking (we’re talking thick platinum bangs!) to give your ‘do an eye-catching finish.